mehulagg/gitlab/doc/administration/maintenance_mode/internal_working.md

 ## Where is maintenance mode enforced?

-Maintenance mode **only** blocks HTTP and SSH requests at the application level in three key places within the rails application:
+Maintenance mode **only** blocks writes from HTTP and SSH requests at the application level in three key places within the rails application:

 1. [the read-only middleware](https://gitlab.com/gitlab-org/gitlab/-/blob/master/ee/lib/ee/gitlab/middleware/read_only/controller.rb), where HTTP requests that cause database writes are blocked, unless explicitly allowed.
 1. [Git push access via SSH is denied](https://gitlab.com/gitlab-org/gitlab/-/blob/master/ee/lib/ee/gitlab/git_access.rb#L13) by returning 401 when `gitlab-shell` POSTs to `/internal/allowed` to check if access is allowed.